MastaTabs/at2/README.md

-   . fixed division by zero bug in playback fade out routine . added some modules from OxygenStar, a.o. to Modules directory . added new “AT” command typing behavior mode (like FT but without
+   . fixed division by zero bug in playback fade out routine . added some modules from OxygenStar, a.o. to Modules directory . added new ï¿½ATï¿½ command typing behavior mode (like FT but without
      cycling pattern moves) (hotkey: Shift+F11);
      if not overriden by config file, this mode is set by default . removed console window (here you go Mikkel :)